micahreich/patch-match/README.md

 ## Goals and Deliverables
 ### Plan to Achieve
-Content-aware fill with drawn-on masks
+Content-aware fill with drawn-on masks.
+For the poster session, we hope to have an interface linked to a backend running our algorithm.

 ### Stretch Goals
 Frame-to-frame PatchMatch for object tracking within drawn-on masks